FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/queries.md

 }
 ```

-Let's assume that we've created an indexer for this data and indexed data has been stored in the database.
+Let's assume that we've created an indexer for this data and the indexed data has been stored in the database.
 If we send the query, we'll get the following response:

 ```json
 [